QuarkNerd/blog/cprice/_posts/2021-08-31-a-primer-on-the-openai-api-1.md

 When I first played with the API in the playground, I quickly learnt not to end my prompts with whitespace.
 However, I was only doing so to placate the annoying warning message that popped up, I had no real understand of why I needed to do it and I found that incredibly frustrating.

-Hopefully this post has saved you from that same fate, or at the least, inspired you to keep reading about some of the more interesting options I'll cover in the next post.
+Hopefully this post has saved you from that same fate, or at the least, inspired you to keep reading about some of the more interesting options I'll cover in [part 2](../../09/01/a-primer-on-the-openai-api-2.html).
 In the meantime, here's a great OpenAI blog post covering an [alternative application for a transformer architecture](https://openai.com/blog/image-gpt/).